Can You Stain Teak Wood? — Furniture, Fences, and More

 If you leave your teak wood unprotected while exposed to harsh elements, your teak wood will deteriorate prematurely.
 This is because it can lose its natural oil faster and becomes dull.

-Therefore, we highly recommend staining your teak wood, especially for outdoor structures and furniture.
-This will give them extra protection against UV rays, snow, and rain.
+Hence, I strongly advise staining your teak wood, particularly for outdoor structures and furniture.
+Doing so provides added defense against UV rays, snow, and rain.

-Staining will also help your teak wood to preserve its oil content and keep its vibrant appearance.
-As a result, your teak wood maintains its structural integrity and extends its longevity.
+Staining will also help your teak wood preserve its oil content and keep its vibrant appearance.
+As a result, your piece will sustain its structural integrity, extending its longevity.

 Adds an Aesthetic Appeal